On Encoding Matrices using Quantum Circuits: Introduction

 State preparation (aka amplitude encoding) is another well-established method for embedding classical data vectors into quantum systems through circuits that operate on the ground state and encode vectors as probability amplitudes.
-Various state preparation techniques~\cite{mottonen2004transformation,shende2005synthesis,bergholm2005quantum,plesch2011quantum,iten2016quantum,malvetti2021quantum,gleinig2021efficient,araujo2023configurable} have been developed over the year and its an active research topic.
+Various state preparation techniques~\cite{mottonen2004transformation,shende2005synthesis,bergholm2005quantum,plesch2011quantum,iten2016quantum,malvetti2021quantum,gleinig2021efficient,araujo2023configurable} have been developed over the years and designing new ones is an active research topic.
 For a discussion of the state preparation literature, including the derivation and analysis of quantum circuit costs, see Section~\ref{subsec:Matrix2Msp_Matrix2PauliMsp}.
-In our recent work~\cite{yosef2024multivariate}, we extend the concept of state preparation from vectors to matrices through matrix-state preparation, which encodes a matrix's vectorization into quantum states.
+In our recent work~\cite{yosef2024multivariate}, we extend the concept of state preparation from vectors to matrices through matrix-state preparation, which encodes a matrix's vectorization into a quantum state.
 This approach enables us to develop a limited yet practical library of quantum circuits that implement fundamental linear algebra primitives, and demonstrate its utility for computing multivariate traces and spectral sums.